Children's Community Nursing Service, Richmond

 Make a GP appointment if you think you may have an infection which requires antibiotic treatment.

-If your blood glucose levels are on the low side because your appetite is down, you may need to reduce your medication and /or insulin.
+If your blood glucose levels are on the low side because your appetite is down, you may need to reduce your medication and/or insulin.
 Speak to your GP or diabetes team for advice.

 Ketones

 - If you have Type 1 diabetes your body may produce ketones (acids) when you are unwell.
-If ketones are left untreated they may cause Diabetic Ketoacidosis which requires urgent medical treatment.
+If ketones are left untreated they may cause diabetic ketoacidosis which requires urgent medical treatment.

 - Speak to your diabetes team about testing you for the presence of ketones.